scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 That is, an accident scenario can be driven by an insertion of reactivity (e.g. the removal of a control rod).
-In PyRK, this reactivity insertion capability is captured in the ReactivityInsertion class, from which reactivity insertions can be selected and customized as in figure :ref:`figri`.
+In PyRK, this reactivity insertion capability is captured in the ReactivityInsertion class, from which reactivity insertions can be selected and customized as in Figure :ref:`figri`.

 .. figure:: ri.png